regb/recipe-book/cocktails/bronx.md

 1. Mix gin, dry vermouth, sweet vermouth, and orange juice into a cocktail shaker.
 Add ice and shake.

 2. Strain into a fancy coupe glass.
+No ice.

 3. Drop one maraschino cherry into the drink for garnish.